 The lowering of T is a massive disadvantage for trans women athletes.
 Some gender-critical campaigners maintain that trans women should compete with men, but that is neither socially acceptable nor fair to the performance-reduced trans woman athlete.

-That word "fair" is a debatable question.
+The word "fair" is a debatable question.

 We like to think sport is "fair", but it is not.

-Money, ethnicity, training facilities, quality of sports coaches, not to mention "natural" physical advantages, could all be construed as unfair.
+Money, ethnicity, training facilities, and quality of sports coaches, not to mention "natural" physical advantages, could all be construed as unfair.
 One such advantage for female athletes is PCOS.